Our thinking

 Laws/Regulations directly regulating AI (the “AI Regulations”)

-In addition, Order ETD/670/2020, creates and lays down the legal regime of an Artificial Intelligence Advisory Council (Consejo Asesor de Inteligencia Artificial), aimed at providing independent advice and recommendations to the Ministry of Digital Transformation on matters related to the development and promotion of artificial intelligence policies and to encourage expert debate on public policies.5
+In addition, Order ETD/670/2020 remains in force.
+This order legislates for the existence of the Artificial Intelligence Advisory Council (Consejo Asesor de Inteligencia Artificial).
+This is a body that complements AESIA, providing independent advice and recommendations to the Ministry of Digital Transformation, as well as encouraging expert debate on public policies.6

 Status of the AI Regulations

-The EU AI Act is addressed separately here: AI watch: Global regulatory tracker - European Union
+The EU AI Act is addressed separately here.

-• The AESIA Statute was approved on August 22, 2023 and has been in force since September 2, 2023
+• The AESIA Statute which was approved on August 22, 2023 and has been in force since September 2, 2023.
+AESIA has been operation since June 2024

-• The RD Sandbox was approved on November 8, 2023, and has been in force since November 10, 2023, with a maximum duration of 36 months from its entry into force or, until the EU AI Act is applicable in Spain
+• The RD Sandbox which was approved on November 8, 2023 and has been in force since November 10, 2023, with a maximum duration of 36 months from its entry into force or, until the EU AI Act is applicable in Spain.
+The first set of projects subject to the sandbox were selected in April 2025

 Other laws affecting AI